J.P. Crawford Preview, Player Props: Mariners vs. Rays

 J.P.
 Crawford At The Plate

-- Crawford has driven in a run in 35 games this year (28.2%), including 11 games with more than one RBI (8.9%).
-He has also driven in three or more of his team's runs in three contests.
+- Crawford has had at least one RBI in 28.0% of his games this season (35 of 125), with more than one RBI 11 times (8.8%).
+He has also accounted for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.